 yā — what; niśā — is night; sarva — all; bhūtānām — of living entities; tasyām — in that; jāgarti — is wakeful; saṁyamī — the self-controlled; yasyām — in which; jāgrati — are awake; bhūtāni — all beings; sā — that is; niśā — night; paśyataḥ — for the introspective; muneḥ — sage.

-Translation What is night for all beings is the time of awakening for the self-controlled; and the time of awakening for all beings is night for the introspective sage.
+Translation What is night for all living beings, is the time of awakening for the self-controlled; and the time of awakening or absorption for all beings is night for the introspective sage.

 Bhagavad Gita 2.70